 - More than 121,000 residents are enrolled in Medicare in Wyoming.

 - Of Wyoming’s 23 counties, 15 didn’t have Medicare Advantage plans available for purchase at all prior to 2019,2 but gained Medicare Advantage options in all counties as of 2019.
 Plan availability now ranges from two to 15, depending on the county.

-- Wyoming has 26 Medigap insurers, but only two will consider applicants under age 65.
+- Wyoming has 30 Medigap insurers, but only one will consider applicants under age 65.
 The state’s high-risk pool also offers supplemental coverage for Medicare beneficiaries.

-- Nearly two-thirds of Wyoming Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.
+- More than 60% of Wyoming Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.

 - Wyoming has 22 stand-alone Medicare Part D prescription drug plans in 2024, starting at fifty cents per month.8